UBC-MDS/programming-in-python-for-data-science/slides/module2_24.md

 *_Which manufacturer has the highest mean sugar content?_*

 A nice way of showing our results would be to graph this.
-A bar chart should do the job.
+A bar chart should do the trick\!
 Let’s use our chaining technique for this as well.

 Here are the steps we are following to get our eventual plot.
 \- We create a grouby object and calculate the mean for each column in